juliaolivieri/COMP_162_2024/lecture14/classwork14.md

 1. Click "Launch" in the Jupyter Notebook box.
 It will launch Jupyter Notebook in your default browser.
 1. Navigate to the folder where you want to create a notebook, and choose "New" --> Python 3 (ipykernel) to launch a new notebook.
 1. Rename the notebook by clicking on the current title ("Untitled").
-1. You will submit this file in your classwork assignment for today's class.
+1. **(CW) You will submit this file in your classwork assignment for today's class.**

 ## Using a Jupyter Notebook

 Each section of a notebook is called a "cell" or a "block."
-1. Create a new Markdown block: To add a new code block, press "+" under the title of your notebook.
-Choose "Markdown" in the drop-down menu of the same toolbar.
+1. **(CW) Create a new Markdown block: To add a new code block, press "+" under the title of your notebook.
+Choose "Markdown" in the drop-down menu of the same toolbar.**
-1. Write something in your Markdown block and format it.
+1. **(CW) Write something in your Markdown block and format it.
 To format a text block, press shift-enter, or press the "run" button (the triangle) in the notebook's toolbar, or shift-enter.
-You can use the same Markdown formatting rules we used for R Markdown (e.g. # for headers).
+You can use the same Markdown formatting rules we used for R Markdown (e.g. # for headers).**
-1. Create a new code block: To add a new code block, press "+" under the title of your notebook.
-Make sure "Code" is chosen in the drop-down menu of the same toolbar.
+1. **(CW) Create a new code block: To add a new code block, press "+" under the title of your notebook.
+Make sure "Code" is chosen in the drop-down menu of the same toolbar.**
-1. Running a code block is the same process as formatting a text block.
+1. **(CW) Running a code block is the same process as formatting a text block.
 Write `print("hello world!")` in your code block, and run it by pressing the "run" button (the triangle) in the notebook's toolbar, or pressing shift-enter.
-You should see the output "hello world!" below the cell.
+You should see the output "hello world!" below the cell.**
-1. Add a new code block, write the code `x = 0` in it, and `print(x)`.
-Run this code block.
+1. **(CW) Add a new code block, write the code `x = 0` in it, and `print(x)`.
+Run this code block.**
-1. Variables are shared across a whole notebook.
+1. **(CW) Variables are shared across a whole notebook.
 Whenever the notebook is restarted, all variable values are lost.
-Create a code block that adds one to x and prints x:
+Create a code block that adds one to x and prints x:**
    ```
    x += 1
    print(x)
    ```

-   Run it several times in a row.
-Add a text box below the code block, and in it explain why the value of x changes the way it does as you repeatedly run the block.
+   **Run it several times in a row.
+Add a text box below the code block, and in it explain why the value of x changes the way it does as you repeatedly run the block.**
-1. Delete the block where you set `x = 0`: To delete a block in a notebook, click on it and click on the scissors icon in the notebook toolbar.
+1. **(CW) Delete the block where you set `x = 0`: To delete a block in a notebook, click on it and click on the scissors icon in the notebook toolbar.**
-1. Whenever you re-open a notebook, all of your variables will be lost.
+1. **(CW) Whenever you re-open a notebook, all of your variables will be lost.
 You can "force" this to happen in your current notebook by choosing "Kernel" in the Jupyter Notebook toolbar and choosing "Restart kernel."
-Try doing this.
+Try doing this.**
-1. Try re-running each block of your notebook.
+1. **(CW) Try re-running each block of your notebook.
 Does an error occur?
 Why?
-Try fixing this error.
+Try fixing this error.**

 ## Practice with Python